ariard/lightning-rfc/12-offer-encoding.md

 `period`=7), `amount` 500, `currency` `AUD` ($5 Australian dollars).
 An implementation may present this to the user as USD $3.53 (max
-$3.71), to allow up to 5% exchange slippage, and receive their approval.
+$3.71), to allow up to 5% exchange slippage, and receive their authorization.
 As it received each invoice, it would convert the `msat` into USD to check that it was below the maximum authorization of USD$3.71.
 If it was, it would not require reapproval to pay the invoice.